2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Tomé Kannoa Vieira D. (2023).
 USE OF WASTE PRODUCED IN PRODUCTION WITH ELECTRIC ARC FURNACE.
 In F. Kongoli, T. Usui, R.A.
 Vilela, J. A. de Castro, W. F. Santos, J. Poveromo, GS.
-Mahobia, B. Deo (Eds.), Sustainable Industrial Processing Summit Assis Intl.
+Mahobia, B. Deo (Eds.), Sustainable Industrial Processing Summit Volume 1 Assis Intl.
 Symp/ Advanced Iron & Steel Making (pp. 364-365).
 Montreal, Canada: FLOGEN Star Outreach